SupeRuier/awesome-active-learning/subfields/practical_considerations.md

 - [Cost-Effective Active Semi-Supervised Learning on Multivariate Time Series Data With Crowds [2020, TRANSACTIONS ON SYSTEMS, MAN, AND CYBERNETICS: SYSTEMS]](https://ieeexplore.ieee.org/stamp/stamp.jsp?tp=&arnumber=9199304)

+## Data with Perturbation

+- Improving Model Robustness by Adaptively Correcting Perturbation Levels with Active Queries [2021, AAAI]:
+  To utilize the model on noised/perturbed data, the models are trained on the artificial noised/perturbed data.
+  To create the dataset, the different noise level should be assigned to each instance, this is costly.
+  Here use active selection to assign the noise to the most valuable instance (could be least or most perturbed).

 # The considerations of the oracles